sedol1339/files/abstracts.md

 Stoudenmire, E. M., & Schwab, D. J. (2016).
 Supervised Learning with Quantum-Inspired Tensor Networks. arXiv, 1605.05775.
 Retrieved from https://arxiv.org/abs/1605.05775v2

     - Algorithms for optimizin Tensor networks can be adapted to supervised learning tasks
+    - One proposed solution is active memory: it allows the model to access and change all its memory
+    - We present an extension of the Neural GPU model that yields good results for NMT
+    - We clarify why the previous active memory model did not succeed on machine translation

 Ulyanov, D., Vedaldi, A., & Lempitsky, V. (2016).
 Instance Normalization: The Missing Ingredient for Fast Stylization. arXiv, 1607.08022.
 Retrieved from https://arxiv.org/abs/1607.08022v3

 Xie, B., Liang, Y., & Song, L. (2016).
 Diverse Neural Network Learns True Target Functions. arXiv, 1611.03131.
 Retrieved from https://arxiv.org/abs/1611.03131v3

+    - Do stationary points of the loss function learn the true target function (that is, generalize)?
+    - We analyze one-hidden-layer ReLU neural networks
+    - We show that neural networks with diverse units have no spurious local minima: the more diverse the unit weights, the more likely stationary points will result in small training loss and generalization error
+    - We suggest a novel regularization function to promote unit diversity for potentially better generalization

 Zhang, C., Bengio, S., Hardt, M., Recht, B., & Vinyals, O. (2016).
 Understanding deep learning requires rethinking generalization. arXiv, 1611.03530.
 Retrieved from https://arxiv.org/abs/1611.03530v2

+    - We show that SOTA CNNs trained with SGD easily fit a random labeling and/or images of random noise
+    - For random labeling, training time increases only by a small constant factor
+    - This is unaffected by explicit regularization
+    - Regularization such as weight decay, dropout, and data augmentation, do not adequately explain the generalization error of neural networks, it plays a rather different role in deep learning
+    - We prove that simple two-layer ReLU of linear size can already represent any labeling of the training data
+    - Appealing to linear models, we analyze how SGD acts as an implicit regularizer: for linear models, SGD always converges to a solution with small norm, hence, the algorithm itself is implicitly regularizing the solution
+    - We suggest that more investigation is needed

 ## 2017